Nomads Motorcycle Club Trials Section :: Race Regulations

-The Clerks of the Course retains the right in agreement with the Organising Committee and the Stewards to alter the number of sections and laps and the time allowance on the day.
+The Clerks of the Course retain the right in agreement with the Organising Committee and the Stewards to alter the number of sections and laps and the time allowance on the day.
 They also have the right to alter sections deemed dangerous.

 Any rider interfering with the course or moving any object inside the section without the Observers or Clerk of the Course’s permission will be penalized with 5 points.

 Numbers with a minimum of 100mm high and 10mm wide are to be affixed to the front of the motorcycle using a number board.

 Number Boards to have the following backgrounds (designating the class being ridden):

 - Intermediate – Green

 - Experts – Yellow

 - Pro Elite B - Blue